apollographql/apollo/docs/source/guides/faq.md

 Schemas naturally evolve over time.
 GraphQL schemas are more resilient to change than other APIs, but there are still occasions where breaking changes will need to happen to support new functionality.
 The [versioning guide](./versioning.html) explains in more detail what kinds of changes are safe to make, and what kinds could break existing clients.

 Additionally, using the [Apollo CLI](https://www.npmjs.com/package/apollo) with Apollo Engine provides the tools needed to [validate schema changes](https://www.apollographql.com/docs/engine/features/schema-history.html) over time.
 This makes collaboration easier and more transparent.

-## Standardizing GraphQL

-> You are very experienced with using GraphQL and have made the decision to try to move to GraphQL as a company-wide standard.
-You are interested in setting up processes and guidelines to make sure other teams with less experience will be successful.

-#### How should the transition to GraphQL happen?

-As with any large change, the adoption of GraphQL should be incremental.
-GraphQL allows teams to leave existing services as they are and build convenient gateways on top of them.
-Read more about incremental adoption of GraphQL in the [tips for success](../fundamentals/tips.html#incremental-adoption).

-#### Who owns the schema design?

-GraphQL schemas work best when their design is heavily influenced by the needs of the product developers.
-It's tempting to design a schema to resemble the underlying sources or databases, but this can be hurtful to the usefulness of GraphQL.
-Read more about schema ownership in the [tips for success](../fundamentals/tips.html#schema).

-#### Should we enforce Node.js for schema development?

-There are GraphQL server tools available for most popular languages, but it is recommended to use [apollo-server](https://www.apollographql.com/server), which is built on top of Node.js.
-Using a node.js server is beneficial, because of its ability to be run nearly anywhere (including the edge), and the wide knowledge of Node.js across development teams.
-Read more about why Node.js is recommended [here](../fundamentals/tips.html#javascript).